SEND Information Report

 FAQS – Please click on the links below for more information about SEND provision at St. Augustine’s Junior School

 At St. Augustine’s we pride ourselves on delivering ‘quality first teaching’.
 We have high expectations for all pupils and all children are encouraged to develop themselves as a learner in a supportive environment.
 Children will be given the chance to learn, practise and apply their skills and will progress at a pace suitable for their individual needs.
 Differentiation of activities is in place in all classrooms and an individualised curriculum can be put into place where needed.
-Where children require further support, this is put in place in the classroom or through group or individual interventions.
+Where children require further support, this is put in place in the classroom or through group or individual interventions (currently delivered by class TAs and teachers to comply with COVID-19 class ‘bubbles’).

 Children who attend catch up <interventions> will not be considered as having SEND.
-At St. Augustine’s we work to fill any gaps in the children’s learning in the classroom as well as through intervention groups and targeted PiXL therapies.
+At St. Augustine’s we work to fill any gaps in the children’s learning in the classroom as well as through intervention groups and targeted PiXL therapies (currently delivered by a member of staff in your child’s class ‘bubble’).
 These groups support children to make accelerated progress in order to catch up with their age expected levels.
 Where progress isn’t being made, despite further support and intervention, children may be put onto the SEN register under one of these underlying needs:

 - Cognition and Learning (Eg. Dyslexia, Dyscalculia, Dyspraxia, Mild/Moderate/Profound Learning Difficulties)